Mercedes V-Class MPV - Interior & comfort

 Plush interior and lots of tech hides the Mercedes V-Class’ roots

-Visibility for the driver is also very good, thanks to a seat that’s mounted high and large door mirrors, making the large V-Class easier to drive in city streets and car parks.
+Visibility for the driver is very good, thanks to a seat that’s mounted high and large door mirrors, making the large V-Class easier to drive in city streets and car parks.

 Mercedes V-Class dashboard